 Uniforms Create a Confident Appearance

 The less stressful your morning is, the better the rest of your day will be.
-And wearing a work uniform gives you peace of mind knowing exactly what you’ll wear to work that day.
+And wearing a work uniform gives you peace of mind knowing what you’ll wear to work that day.

 Plus – busy parents can spend less time getting themselves ready in the morning and more time making sure their kids are prepared for school or summer activities.